elialaz/DETON/README.md

 # DETON

-Fork of [RISCV-Obfuscator](https://github.com/zoythum/RISCV-Obfuscator) for implementation of a genetic algorithm fucused in auto-optimization of the 5 parameters
+Fork of [RISCV-Obfuscator](https://github.com/zoythum/RISCV-Obfuscator) for implementation of a genetic algorithm fucused in auto-optimization of the 5 parameters needed for the obfuscation

 ## Installation